MLacra/Synthegrate/README.md

     - scenario.disjoint_unions = \<between 0.0 and 1.0\>
 14. Reuse already created attribute to split a relation in 2 relations linked through (explicit) FK.
     - scenario.reuse_join_attributes = \<between 0.0 and 1.0\>
-15. If the scenario should be created with the such that the union operations are expected at the end of the mapping.
+15. If the scenario should be created such that the union operations are expected to be performed at the end of the mapping (after several source relations have merged through join).
     - scenario.create_unions_first = \<**true** if unions are at the end, **false** if the unions are expected to be performed first\>
 16. The same as 15 but for join operations:
 	- scenario.create_joins_first = \<true or false\>